simplespace-cat/GitHub-desktop/docs/contributing/setup-windows.md

 If you see an error about being unable to find `node`, that probably means you don't have any Node tools installed.
 You can download Node from the [Node.js website](https://nodejs.org/), install the package, and restart your shell.

-You can verify that your installed version matches the one currently used by GitHub Desktop by looking at [our .node-version file](https://github.com/desktop/desktop/blob/development/.node-version).
+You can verify that your installed version matches the one currently used by GitCub by looking at [our .node-version file](https://github.com/desktop/desktop/blob/development/.node-version).
 Usually the same major version is enough but if you're running into problems building Desktop please try installing that exact version.

 **Node.js installation notes:**
  - make sure you allow the Node.js installer to add `node` to the `PATH`.